Articles and Guides.

 Aussies love a long weekend or holiday season road trip complete with delicious snacks, a classic driving playlist and no chance of hearing from the boss!
-But did you know that, in parts of the country, seasonal double demerits mean being penalised for just a single offence could lead to you losing your driver’s licence on the spot?
+But did you know that, in parts of the country, seasonal double demerits mean penalties for single offences could lead to you losing your driver’s licence on the spot?

-In Australia, being caught for a traffic offence such as speeding or not wearing a seatbelt will result in a fine and usually a specified number of demerit points being applied to your licence.
-Accrue 12 or more points (13 in New South Wales) in any three-year period on an open driver’s licence (also known as a full or unrestricted licence) and you’ll face your licence being suspended.1
+In Australia, being caught for a traffic offence – such as speeding or not wearing a seatbelt – will result in a fine and usually a specified number of demerit points being applied to your licence.
+If you accrue 12 or more points – 13 in New South Wales – in any three-year period on an open driver’s licence (also known as a full or unrestricted licence), you could face your licence being suspended.1

-In some parts of the country, these points are doubled during holiday periods such as Easter and Christmas, and certain other long weekends.
-This means an offence that might normally attract six demerit points will now be worth 12 points and could mean you lose your licence on the spot.
+In some parts of the country, these points are doubled – called ‘double demerits’ – during holiday periods.
+Depending on your state or territory, these double demerits dates might include the Christmas/Boxing Day holiday period, the Easter long weekend, and certain other long weekends such as Anzac Day.
+This means an offence that might normally attract six demerit points would instead attract 12 points, which could result in the immediate loss of your licence.

 It’s possible that double demerits could also result in higher car insurance premiums.
-So asking yourself, “Is it double demerits today?” before you hit the road, could be the difference between a long weekend road trip to remember and one that you’d rather forget.
+So asking yourself, “Are there double demerits today?” before you hit the road, could spell the difference between a road trip to remember and one that you’d rather forget.

 In this article, we’ll break down exactly how the double demerits system works across Australia, including what offences they apply to, when they come into effect and how you can avoid them.

-If you’re driving over a long weekend in New South Wales, Western Australia or the Australian Capital Territory, you need to know that double demerits will most likely apply.2, 3, 4
+If you’re driving over a long weekend in New South Wales, Western Australia or the Australian Capital Territory, keep in mind that double demerits will most likely apply.2, 3, 4

-While the exact dates vary between states and territories, public holidays and long weekends are well known for double demerits “blitzes” – especially during Easter and the Christmas and New Year period.
+While the exact dates vary between states and territories, public holidays and long weekends are well known for double demerits “blitzes” – especially over the Easter long weekend and during the Christmas and New Year period.

-If you live in Queensland though, it doesn’t need to be a public holiday for double demerits to apply.5 The Sunshine State uses the double demerit system year-round for repeat offenders, with stiffer penalties introduced for serious offences in 2022.
+If you live in Queensland though, it doesn’t need to be a public holiday for double demerits to apply – the Sunshine State uses the double demerit system year-round for drivers who repeat certain offences – such as speeding more than 20km/h over the limit or using your mobile phone while driving – within one year of the previous offence.5

 Double demerits: NSW

-Currently, double demerits are enforced in New South Wales during six holiday periods throughout the year – remember, the enforcement period is for the whole long weekend, not just on the public holiday itself:
+Currently, double demerits come into play during six holiday periods in New South Wales throughout the year.
+Keep in mind that NSW Police enforce these sanctions for the whole long weekend, not just on the public holiday itself:

-The double demerits scheme applies for offences related to:
+The double demerits scheme applies for driving offences related to:

-See all traffic offences that incur demerit points in NSW.7
+Here are all the traffic offences that incur demerit points in NSW.7

 Double demerits: WA

-During holiday periods and long weekends in Western Australia, the following offences are subject to double demerits:
+During holiday periods and long weekends in Western Australia, the following driving offences are subject to double demerits:3

-See all traffic offences that incur demerit points in WA.8
+Here are all traffic offences that incur demerit points in Vic.11

 Double demerits: ACT

-In the Australian Capital Territory, double demerits are enforced during public holiday periods and apply to speeding, illegal mobile phone usage, not wearing a seatbelt and riding a motorcycle without a helmet.4
+In the Australian Capital Territory, double demerits are enforced during public holiday periods and apply to driving over the speed limit, illegal mobile phone usage, not wearing a seatbelt and riding a motorcycle without a helmet.4

-See all traffic offences that incur demerit points in the ACT.9
+Here are all the traffic offences that incur demerit points in the ACT.12

-See all traffic offences that incur demerit points in Qld.10
+Here are all the traffic offences that incur demerit points in SA.13

 Double demerits: NT

-The Northern Territory does not currently use double demerits at any time of year, including public holidays.
+The Northern Territory does not currently use double demerits at any time of year, including public holidays.15

-See all traffic offences that incur demerit points in the NT.11
+Here are all the traffic offences that incur demerit points in the NT.15

-Queensland drivers might be in for a nasty surprise if they get caught speeding interstate – they might still get double demerits applied thanks to “home state rules”.15
+Queensland drivers might be in for a nasty surprise if they get caught breaking the speed limit in another state or territory – they might still get double demerits applied thanks to “home state rules”.10

-Under these rules, a Queensland driver who commits a demerit-point offence interstate will be subject to the demerit points that apply in Queensland for the same offence which means, if it is a repeat offence, double demerits could apply.10, 15, 5 This even applies if the state you’re caught in doesn’t use the double demerits point system.
+Under these rules, a Queensland driver who commits a demerit-point offence anywhere in Australia may be treated as if the offence was committed in Queensland.
+This means, if it is a repeat offence, double demerits could apply – even if the state or territory you’re caught in doesn’t use the double demerits system.10

-If you’re a NSW driver and commit an offence outside that state, the number of demerit points that the offence attracts in New South Wales – including double demerits – may still be applied to your licence.16 In the Australian Capital Territory, any points penalty for an offence committed in New South Wales will be applied directly to your driver licence, including double demerits.15
+If you’re a NSW driver caught committing driving offences interstate, the number of demerit points that a particular offence attracts in NSW – including double demerits – may still be applied to your licence.1

 What offences attract double demerit points?